Folkal Point: 1970s

 The band was formed in Bristol and was active throughout the early 1970s, being rooted in the genres of folk and folk rock, with a focus on English folk music.
 The band was a quartet composed of the following members (all schoolkids at the time): Cherie Musialik (lead vocals), Stuart Amesbury (guitar and vocals), Mark Steed (lead guitar, banjo and backing vocals), and Paul Cook (guitar and backing vocals).

 The eponymous debut studio album was released in 1972 through Midas Recordings, it included covers of compositions from; Bob Dylan, Joan Baez, Joni Mitchell, and Tom Paxton.
 Stylistically, it's a mixture of traditional English folk music and contemporary North American acoustic music.
 While the studio album was not a commercial success, having sold only 250 copies (a further 250 were lost to water damage following a fire at the record company), the record is now noted as a highly collectable example of the genre to this day.
 The sound engineer overseeing the recording sessions was label owner, Alan Green.
 Despite the limited number of units originally pressed in 1972, over the passing of time, the album became one of the most sought after British folk albums.
 Throughout the early 1970s, the band had performed regularly for BBC Radio Bristol.

 Amongst traditional songs which the band performed on the Folkal Point LP is the ballad Lovely Joan and the better known ballad Scarborough Fair.
 In 2018, the Folkal Point album was re-mastered by Hoxa Sound.

 2000s

 Stuart Amesbury and Cherie Musialik have worked with renowned British folk guitarists Bert Jansch and John Renbourn (both formerly of Pentangle) during the early 2000s, in the context of acoustic music promotions at the Alma Tavern Theatre in Clifton, Bristol.
-And, as Touch PA Systems / CRH Music continue to provide sound for countless musical legends touring on the Americana circuit.
+And, as Touch PA Systems / CRH Music continue to provide sound for many musical legends touring on the Americana circuit.